MicrosoftDocs/azure-devops-yaml-schema/task-reference/sql-dacpac-deployment-on-machine-group-v0.md

 **`PublishProfile`** - **Publish Profile**<br>
 `string`.
 Optional.
 Use when `TaskType = dacpac`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Publish profile provide fine-grained control over SQL Server database deployments.
-Specify the path to the Publish profile XML file on the target machine or on a UNC share that is accessible by the machine administrator's credentials.
+Provides fine-grained control over SQL Server database deployments.
+Specifies the path to the publish profile XML file on the target machine or on a UNC share that is accessible by the machine administrator's credentials.
 <!-- :::editable-content-end::: -->
 <br>